nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to undo previous action.
-2. App undos the previous action and shows confirmation to user.
+2. App undoes the previous action and shows confirmation to user.  <br>
 Use case ends.

 **Extensions**

 1a.
 No previous action was done before.

 >1a1.
-App shows an error message to user.
+App shows an error message to user. <br>
 > Use case ends.

 1b.
 Previous action is an invalid action to be undone.

 >1b1.
-App shows an error message to user.
+App shows an error message to user. <br>
 > Use case ends.

 ####Use case: Find task/event